An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: Methodology

+In summary, our method is as follows: first a nanocrystal with defect is constructed and DFT is performed to get the ground state optimized geometries.
+Then vibrational calculations under the harmonic approximation in DFT yield the $E_{vib}$ and normal coordinates as seen in Figure \ref{fig:energ}.
+The ground state is also used with TD-DFT to yield the optimized excited geometry which gives $E_{adiab}$, $D$, and the PHR spectrum.
+A constrained TD-DFT geometry optimization then gives a constrained PHR spectrum, which allows us to identify the lower region of suppressed modes as well as the region of unaffected or amplified modes.
+The boundary between regions are the first frequencies where the constrained PHR value is less than or equal to the unconstrained.
+A cutoff value in this region is applied to the unconstrained PHR spectrum.
+The PHR spectrum with the ZPL from TD-DFT is input into the DHO model to get the PL.

+This method requires one ground state geometry optimization DFT calculation; one normal mode calculation; two excited state geometry optimization TD-DFT calculations with and without constraints; and the final PL calculation.
+These are all standard procedures in computational chemistry.
+The exact equations we implemented for the PL calculation are given in the supplementary material, and can be implemented with minor modifications to the existing software, VIBES~\cite{Etinski2014}.

-We construct a nanodiamond with composition C$_{197}$NH$_{140}$.
+Specifically, we construct a nanodiamond with composition C$_{197}$NH$_{140}$.
 This corresponds to third nearest neighbours to the defect.
-For all atoms, we use def2-SV(P)~\cite{Schafer1992}, a split-valence basis set with polarization functions on all atoms but hydrogen.
-Previous electronic structure studies~\cite{Gali2011, Aittala2010} have concluded that larger basis sets than double-$\zeta$ polarization do not increase accuracy significantly for geometry optimization.
-The split-valence polarization set has a similar number of orbitals as double-$\zeta$ polarization.
+Previous electronic structure studies~\cite{Gali2011, Aittala2010} found that larger basis sets than double-$\zeta$ polarization do not increase accuracy significantly for geometry optimization.
+For all atoms, we use def2-SV(P)~\cite{Schafer1992}.

-Gali et al.~\cite{Gali2011} have determined that the PBE0 exchange-correlation functional is optimal in TD-DFT for electronic transitions.
-As such we use PBE0 for DFT and TD-DFT calculations.
+Gali et al.~\cite{Gali2011} found PBE0 was the optimal exchange-correlation function for electronic calculations of NV$^{-}$ under TD-DFT.
+As such we use PBE0 for all calculations.

 Turbomole~\cite{Ahlrichs1989} was used to relax the geometry using DFT~\cite{Bauernschmitt1996} with C$_{3v}$ symmetry constraints.
 All excited properties were also calculated with TD-DFT~\cite{Grimme2002,Furche2005} in Turbomole using the same basis set and functional.
 The excited state optimization was performed under different constraints to analyze finite size effects.
-First, we performed unconstrained optimization for several steps.
-We found the diamond had adopted C$_{s}$ symmetry.
-We continued optimization under C$_{s}$.
-We also performed optimization with all CH and CH$_{2}$ groups frozen in their ground state co-ordinates under C$_{s}$ symmetry .
+First, we performed unconstrained optimization under C$_{s}$.
+Then, we performed optimization with all CH and CH$_{2}$ groups constrained in ground state co-ordinates.

-The program SNF within the package MOVIPAC~\cite{Neugebauer2002} was then used to calculate the vibrational modes of the ground state.
-The energy gradients as each atom was perturbed in each cartesian direction by $0.01$ $\AA$ were collected.
-A Hessian matrix of second derivatives of energy was constructed and the force matrix derived.
-The diagonalization of the force matrix yielded normal modes and frequencies.